mahir-41/pyxapi/README.md

 2) GET - "/pixelate(?url=...)" - Saves a pixel art version of the image in the provided url(in the form of a url parameter).
 3) GET - "/getImage" - Returns the file with the pixel art image.

+To run API locally use - uvicorn main:app --reload

 NOTE: API can be tested locally, since Heroku's free services have been terminated.